MarwanMaher0/vue-intent/SETUP_GUIDE.md

 5. Publish: `npm publish`

 ### For Integration

 1. Ensure `behavior-runtime-core` is implemented
 2. Create intents using the core library
-3. Consume intents in Vue components with vue-intent
+3. Consume intents in Vue components with vue-intention
 4. Register the plugin globally or import composables as needed

 ## 📖 Documentation